 One study from Norway compared play in equipped playgrounds by children aged 5 to 7 years with play in outdoor “open environments.”
 Children who played in a natural outdoor environment had significantly better motor fitness, balance, and coordination than their peers who played in playgrounds.
 And subsequent studies of preschool children in Norway and Sweden found that outdoor play in nature among trees, rocks and uneven ground showed greater motor fitness gains in children over a year.

-Outdoor play is particularly important for older children, for which getting physically active can be a struggle.
+Outdoor play is particularly important for older children, for which getting physically active can be a struggle and resisting the pull of screen culture becomes more difficult.
 Studies have found that walking and playing outdoors provide older children with more physical activity than any other activities.